 Some APs cover speculative investments - whether they are intended to contribute directly to the bottom line or help improve other aspects of the network.
 Those investments are tracked as part of a global investment portfolio.
 This helps everyone to understand what is the impact of their APs on the profitability of EE globally.

-When the AP is up to the levels set in the table below, then any employee can appoint themselves as decision maker.
+When the AP is up to the levels set in the table below, then any employee can appoint themselves as decision maker (please read 'Confirming the decision maker' before you proceed, as ensuring the correct decision maker is selected is critical to the success of this process).

-When the AP is above these levels but below £20,000 (GBP), and the impact is within a single BU, then the Business Unit Lead must confirm the decision maker (BULs are registered in our Global Reference Data).
+When the AP is above these levels and the impact is within a single BU, then the Business Unit Lead must confirm the decision maker (BULs are registered in our Global Reference Data).

 When the AP spans multiple business units, or is not covered by the points above, then the Exec team must confirm the decision maker.